webappsuk/CoreLibraries/readme.md

 Documentation
 -------------

 The libraries are well documented with inline XML comments and provide useful intellisense.

-*We had planned to make use of [nudoq.org] (http://www.nudoq.org/#!/Projects/WebApplications) after uploading the NuGets publicly, but this does not appear to have worked (yet?).
-As such we are urgently evaluating alternatives, including [sharpDox] (https://github.com/Geaz/sharpDox).
-Suggestions are welcome, particularly solutions that will allow us to deploy custom content alongside API documents to GitHub pages directly!*
+Full API documentation can be found on the [GitHub pages] (http://webappsuk.github.io/CoreLibraries/).

-In the meantime, there are some useful blogs on [thargy.com] (http://thargy.com/category/dev/csharp/), and we hope to provide more tutorials and examples soon, particularly if the NuGets prove popular.
+We plan on expanding the [documentation] (http://webappsuk.github.io/CoreLibraries/) to include tutorials and example code, in the meantime, there are some useful blogs on [thargy.com] (http://thargy.com/category/dev/csharp/), and we hope to provide more tutorials and examples soon, particularly if the NuGets prove popular.

 License
 -------